esbenwiberg/formbuilder/README.md

 The plan is to have a stable release ready in ***2022 Q1***.

 ### Known issues
+- some react hooks exhaustive deps needs to be handled
-- a minor type issue in IFormBuilderProps, causing the need for cast to any
+- ~~a minor type issue in IFormBuilderProps, causing the need for cast to any~~

 ### What's next?
 - general stabilization
 - various cleanup
 - more documentation
+- material ui builder

 # Quick Start
 Find a 'Get started' guide on the [documentation site](https://esbenwiberg.github.io/formbuilder/?path=/docs/get-started--page)